Nekketsu Saikyō Go-Saurer: Characters

-An indecisive nerd and teacher's pet, who is a real bookworm and the heir to the elite family, though the Hiyama clan disapprove of this fact.
-Personally, he has a crush on the Class 6-3's homeroom teacher, Yayoi Yuri.
+An indecisive nerd and teacher's pet, who is a real bookworm and the heir to the elite Hiyama clan, whom all have the same type of hairstyle and glasses.
+Personally, he has a crush on the Class 6-3's homeroom teacher, Yuri Yayoi.
 He is the pilot of the Boueigar that soon, on the same episode of its appearance, permanently becomes Grantops, the second piloted auxiliary of the series.